 Of course, being a student isn’t always easy.
 Students often live on limited incomes and very often need to balance work, family and friendship commitments with their studies.
 If you do get stressed, it’s important to find ways of coping.
 For this reason, you should consider our wellbeing programme as a fundamental part of making the most of your time here at Bloomsbury Institute.

-StudyPlus offers you academic support when you need it.
-Whether you’re struggling with your studies or simply wish to improve, our weekly workshops on academic language and academic skills tap into the power of small group learning to really help you develop the tools you need to succeed as a student.
-Details of these workshops are published on Canvas (our VLE) and online.
+Whether you’re struggling with your studies or simply wish to improve, our workshops on academic language and academic skills tap into the power of small group learning to really help you develop the tools you need to succeed as a student.

 Each year we train a group of students to provide a signposting service to the entire student community.
-These Peer Advisors are available throughout the week in the Student Guild on Malet Street.
-They offer a good starting point for advice on how to resolve a problem involving student ID cards, library cards and Student Central cards.
+These Peer Advisors are available throughout the week in the Student Guild.
+They offer a good starting point for advice on how to resolve a problem involving student ID cards and library cards.
 And, if they can’t solve your problem, they’ll put you in touch with people who can.

 Disabilities, long-term medical conditions, and specific learning difficulties are never barriers to success here at Bloomsbury Institute.